 With expertise in evidence-based practice implementation, Lean Six Sigma methodologies, adaptive leadership and learning community approaches to organizational change, he focuses on developing sustainable, efficient and effective approaches to health care integration.
 He has consulted with dozens of health care organizations, including state departments of Medicaid, hospital systems and county health departments.
 He is also the Certified Community Behavioral Health Clinics (CCBHC) Success Center’s lead consultant for CCBHC implementation support, working alongside clinics to adopt CCBHC criteria.

-Prior to joining the National Council for Behavioral Health where he is a senior consultant, he held positions as a research investigator at the University of Michigan School of Social Work, where he continues to teach part-time and as the director of research and new program development for a behavioral health managed care organization.
+Prior to joining the National Council for Mental Wellbeing where he is a senior consultant, he held positions as a research investigator at the University of Michigan School of Social Work, where he continues to teach part-time and as the director of research and new program development for a behavioral health managed care organization.

 A master’s-level licensed clinical psychologist in the State of Michigan, he received a Doctor of Philosophy from Wayne State University in program evaluation.